 Since being on two wheels Tim has been lucky enough to become a CBT Instructor, an IAM Advanced Rider and Observer, a BikeSafe Assessor, the Lead Firebike Team Rider, a Moto Safety Rider and a Biker Down Instructor.

 On top of that Tim organises European Trips and Tours for friends and colleagues and has found some cracking biking roads with less traffic on them!

 Mounir (Alf) - Alf was one of Ridesure’s students where he trained at the school, back in 2006, for both his CBT and Direct Access.
-He was qualified as CBT instructor in July 2018 following several months of down-training at Ridesure.
+Alf is qualified to teach CBT, Direct Access and ERS as well as RosPA advanced.
 Alf currently rides a Suzuki GSX1300R (Hayabusa) and a Kawasaki ZZR1400.
 He enjoys instructing, joining rideouts, participating in track days, delivering blood as a volunteer member of a regional Bloodrunners group and occasionally commuting by bike to/from work.